Matroid schemes and geometric posets: Tutte polynomial

 \section{Tutte polynomial}

 The Tutte polynomial, originally defined for a graph and later extended to matroids, is well-known for having a deletion-contraction recurrence.
-We extend this story to matroid schemes, using the deletion and contraction defined in \Cref{def:del,def:contr}.
+In our setting, since contraction does not preserve \eqref{x5} in general, but does preserve purity, we have to extend the notion of Tutte polynomial to pure matroid preschemes.